vault27/Foundation/paloalto.md

 - By default Panorama pushes all shared objects to firewalls whether or not any shared or device group policy rules reference the objects
 - On lower-end models, such as the PA-220, consider pushing only the relevant shared objects to the managed firewalls.
 This is because the number of objects that can be stored on the lower-end models is considerably lower than that of the mid- to high-end models
 - **Panorama > Setup > Management > Panorama Settings > Share Unused Address and Service Objects with Devices** - enabled by default
+- Objects management: when we create an object, for example address, it is not shared by default, so it is visible only in a device group and only for 1 vsys, if we make it shared, we can use it in all device groups.
+We should be cautious: as small devices do not support many objects, and we can overload them
 - By default lower device groups take precedence over upper device groups, if the same objects exist
 - Objects defined in ancestors will take higher precedence - when you perform a device group commit, the ancestor values replace any override values
 - Tags can be applied to devices when add them to panorama